 The last point that we are going to discuss is the transaction cost reduction.
 DLT enables enterprises to remove third party elements or at least decrease their involvement to a bare minimum.
 This results in transaction cost reduction.

-Awesome, we covered quite a bit about enterprise blockchain framework.
+Awesome, we covered quite a bit about the enterprise blockchain framework.
 Now, it is time to go through the steps that you should take to choose the right enterprise blockchain framework.

 - Community: A thriving community can help you cope with issues and growth.
 As an enterprise, you should always ask how large and impactful the framework community is?

 - License: As an enterprise, you need to double-check the framework license.
 Ask yourself questions such as it is free to use?
 If yes, does it have some limitations?
-These questions will equip yourself to make the right decisions.
+These questions will equip you to make the right decisions.
 Using a framework with limited usage or wrong licensing term can easily hamper the long-term growth of your organization

 - Roadmap: Does the framework you are choosing have a clearly defined roadmap?
 If it does, then check out what they have to offer in the future.